 |A castle in the old town of Valencia.

-I came to Valencia, Spain in 2008, qualified in IT but “unqualified” in Spanish.
+I came to Valencia, Spain qualified in IT but “unqualified” in Spanish.
 Naturally my first thought was that I could teach English for a few months until I had learned the language and could get another job.
 This ended up becoming a little trickier than I had expected, but in the end I managed.
-This article tells you what you need to know about the possibilities of getting a job in Spain in the current economic situation (2009).
+This article tells you what you need to know about the possibilities of getting a job in Spain.

 Can I Work in my Professional Occupation without Knowing Spanish?

 Being fluent in English and experienced in the world of information technology, I hoped that with my very basic knowledge of Spanish I might be able to get a job working in my field for a Spanish company with international ties.
 My assumption turned out to be basically false in Valencia.